skrysmanski/devlog/content/articles/R/plotting-graphs.md

 draft: true
 ---

-I recently stumbled over [[http://www.r-project.org/|R]], a programming language for data analysis.
+I recently stumbled over [R](http://www.r-project.org/), a programming language for data analysis.
 R is open-source and available on all major platforms (Windows, Linux, Mac).

 This post is about how to display (draw) a mathematical function with R.

-//Side note:// There's a very nice and interactive [[http://www.codeschool.com/courses/try-r|tutorial for R]] available over at [[http://www.codeschool.com/|codeschool.com]].
+//Side note:// There's a very nice and interactive [tutorial for R](http://www.codeschool.com/courses/try-r) available over at [codeschool.com](http://www.codeschool.com/).
 It's free and takes about 3 - 4 hours to complete.

 <!--more-->